naftalimurgor/wbgl-bridge-sdk/README.md

 # Bitgesell WBGLBridge SDK
 <img src="Icon.png" style="height: 60px;"/>

-This is a tiny wrapper around the WBGL bridge for use on the Nodejs backend
+This is a wrapper around the WBGL bridge for use on the Nodejs backend and Browsers written in TypeScript.

-> NB: This is highly experimental and for BGL-WBGL swaps, Recommend to use the official bridge at [bglswap.com](https://bglswap.com/)
+> NB: To access the Brigdge, we recommend visiting the official bridge at [bglswap.com](https://bglswap.com/)

 ## Table of Contents